pjakiela/ECON379/M2-selection-bias.md

 ### Overview
 This module introduces the **potential outcomes** framework that we'll use throughout the course as well as the concept of **selection bias** before explaining how average treatment effects can be estimated when treatment status is randomly assigned.

-_This module includes one reading, XX video lectures, and an empirical exercise._
+_This module includes one reading, four video lectures (approximately 70 minutes total), and an empirical exercise._

 <br>